federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 #### CSW_UPDATE

-This transformer is designed to function in all data ETL activities for all new data records and performs the following tasks:
+This transformer is designed to function in all data ETL activities for all updated data records and performs the following tasks:

 - Tests for the number of transfer options and distribution formats, and filters the datasets according to their number.
 - Selects the appropriate XML update template based on the results of the previous test.